Avonik/A-Multi-Method-Approach-to-Identifying-Anchor-Papers-in-Research-Domains/README.md

 4. **Network Export**
    - Run `networkExportForGephi.py`
-   - Takes csvs from step 2 and 3 and generates a GEXF network for further visual and analysis in [Gephi](https://gephi.org/).
+   - Takes csvs from step 2 and 3 and generates a GEXF network for further visualisation and analysis in [Gephi](https://gephi.org/).
-   - You can now calculate network metriks in Gephi.
+   - You can now calculate network metrics in Gephi.

 5. **Model Training**
    - Export csv with full network metrics calculated in Gephi (sample provided in repo)